sheriff1/sheriff1.github.io/_posts/2019-03-02-open-application-to-creative-circle.md

 ---
 layout: post

-'["//"]':
-title: Open Application to Creative Circle
+title: "Open Application to Creative Circle"

-subtitle: This is my opportunity to get in on the ground floor...
+subtitle: "This is my opportunity to get in on the ground floor..."

-date: 2019-03-02 00:00:00 +0000
+date: 2019-03-02

-tag: life
+tags: "design life"

 ---

 ## This is my unsolicited application to join/create a creative circle and/or group chat.

 I’m trying to network about when it’s best to use specific spices and shit like parsley and chives and creating media.
 I won’t post hella memes cuz I’m too slow on that, I’m more of a “why” person than a “yes” person, and I’m not into too much sensationalization.